Hardline

 In politics, hardline or hard-line is an adjective describing a stance on an issue that is inflexible and not subject to compromise.
 A hardliner is a person holding such views.
 The stance is usually far from the centrist view.
 People, policies, and laws can be considered hardline.
 A hardliner may be either a reactionary or a revolutionary.
-Synonyms for hardliner include diehard, hawk, extremist, radical, fanatic, or zealot.
+Synonyms for hardliner include diehard, hawk, dove, extremist, radical, fanatic, or zealot.
 The term is almost always relative to the Overton window of a given time and place.

 Examples by country

 France

 The French government has taken a hardline stance against terrorism.
 France removed restrictions on raiding houses of suspected terrorists, although only five cases have been brought to court while over four thousand searches were conducted.
 Critics say the approach unfairly blames the Muslim community for radical extremists.

 Iran

 Ebrahim Raisi, a Shi'ite cleric and prominent politician, ran as a hardline challenger to President Rouhani in 2017 and was Rouhani's main challenger.
 He ran primarily on economic reforms and increasing distance with the West.

 He later ran again for President in 2021 and won the election by 61.9% of the popular vote (Note: Including blank/invalid votes), succeeding Rouhani, who was term-limited.